gargsaar/singlepage_website_ni/_posts/2019-02-01-my-brother-paternalistic-leader.markdown

 *Sound like someone you know?*

 I think anyone can be a parent leader.
 If the purpose of your life is to live for your family, you are a parent leader.
 People usually fail not because of the circumstances or the lack of a better approach.
 More often than not they fail because they don’t have the right leader to carry them through the thick and thin while achieving their dreams.
-Parent leaders like my brother are those who burn themselves to let others go that extra mile.
+Parent leaders, like my brother, are those who burn themselves to let others go that extra mile.